-What is SU’s Title IV code for the FAFSA?
+What is SU’s school code for use on the FAFSA?

 What is SU’s recommended filing date for applying for aid?

 We’re probably not eligible for aid.
-Should we skip filling out the FAFSA?
+Should we complete the FAFSA?

-How do I know my Expected Family Contribution (EFC)?
+How do I know my Expected Family Contribution?

 How do I apply for a PA state grant?

-The FAFSA serves as your application for the PHEAA grant.
-We suggest you log into your Account Access to check the status of your grant application.
-You can do this at www.pheaa.org.
+The FAFSA serves as your application for the PA state grant.
+We suggest you log into your PA state grant account to check the status of your grant application.

 Do I have to be accepted to SU before I apply for aid?

-No, you can apply for financial aid before being accepted.
-However, you will not receive a financial aid package until you have been offered admission.
+No, you can apply for financial aid via the FAFSA before being accepted.
+However, you will not receive a financial aid package until you have been admitted to the university.

 If I want to transfer to SU, what do I have to do to get financial aid?

-When you complete the FAFSA, add SU to the list of schools that should receive your FAFSA.
+When you complete the FAFSA, add SU’s school code (003369) to the list of schools that should receive your FAFSA.